 As a new parent of a child who is deaf or hard of hearing, you probably have questions.
 Are you worried that you don’t know the questions you should be asking?
 Need help sorting through all the information you are receiving?
 Do you have questions about how to communicate with your child who is deaf or hard of hearing?
 Help is here.
+Call our new parent hotline at: 1-833-LSL-LINK.

 Meet Julie Swaim